top of page

 The question of climate scenarios used also arises.
 One of the objectives of the PNACC is to standardize the climate scenarios used in France around the “scenario 4°C”, which assumes an average warming of 4°C for mainland France.
 This scenario reflects the climate trajectory of the late 21th century based on current emission reduction policies.
 It may not be suitable for projects with shorter lifespans or those likely to extend beyond 2100.

-The plan addresses this issue specifically for nuclear projects, stating that "for future EPR2 reactors, the latest climate models will be applied throughout the operating lifespan of the installations", meaning that, in a high-emission scenario, warming could exceed 4°C. Thus, while the 4°C scenario will likely serve as the baseline, other scenarios may also be considered based on project duration and acceptable risk levels.
+Thus, while the 4°C scenario will likely serve as the baseline, other scenarios may also be considered based on project duration and acceptable risk levels.

 Is your organization affected by these new requirements?
 Start today by testing our free app to access local climate projections based on the "scénario 4°C" from the French Reference Pathway for Climate Change Adaptation.